mistifyio/kvite/README.md

 [bolt](https://github.com/boltdb/bolt/). kvite is safe to use with multiple processes.

-Key/Value pairs are stored in buckets.
-Each bucket is a table in an SQLite database.
+Data is stored in a single table per kvite "instance" using a bucket/key/value.
 Keys are stored as `TEXT` in the database and referenced as `string` in Go.
 Values are stores as `BLOB` in the database and referenced as `[]byte` in Go.

 Interactions with the datastore are done through transactions.